 - Lightly flour a work surface and knead the dough a few times until it is no longer crumbly and the dry and moist bits are fully integrated.
 If the dough is at all sticky, lightly flour your work surface again.
 Gently pat or roll the dough into a rectangle at least 1 1/2-inches thick to ensure a tall biscuit.
 Using a 3-inch biscuit cutter dipped in flour, begin cutting out biscuits from the dough rectangle and place in the prepared pan so they are touching (this helps them rise).
 You will not fill the whole pan.
 Collect the scraps and re-roll and cut as needed, although these ones made from scraps will not be as flaky and tender.

 - Freeze the biscuits, tightly wrapped in plastic wrap, for at least 2 hours or, preferably, overnight.
 The unbaked biscuits can be frozen for up to a week.

 - For the egg wash Combine the egg and salt and brush the wash on the tops of the frozen biscuits.
 Sprinkle with the flaky sea salt, if using.
-Bake for 5 minutes, decrease the heat to 400°F [200°C], and bake for about 15-20 minutes more, rotating the pan halfway through baking.
+Bake for 5 minutes, decrease the heat to 400°F, and bake for about 25-30 minutes more, rotating the pan halfway through the baking time.
 The biscuits are ready when they are golden brown on top and lightly browned on the bottom.
 Let the biscuits sit a minute or two in the pan until they are easy to handle.

 - Biscuits are best eaten the day they are made, but can be stored, tightly wrapped in plastic wrap, on the counter for up to 3 days.
-To reheat, wrap them in aluminum foil and warm in a 350°F [180°C] oven for 15 to 20 minutes.
+To reheat, wrap them in aluminum foil and warm in a 350°F oven for 10 to 15 minutes.